marklogic/ml-gradle/README.md

 ## What does it depend on?

+ml-app-deployer depends on MarkLogic 8 and Java 1.7+.

-ml-app-deployer depends on Spring's [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) for interacting with the Management REST API.
+Under the hood, it depends on Spring's [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) for interacting with the Management REST API.
 It also depends on [ml-javaclient-util](https://github.com/rjrudin/ml-javaclient-util) for loading modules, which is done via the MarkLogic Client REST API.

 ## How do I start using the client library?